whoownsphilly/wop-web/README.md

 # phillydb-web
-This was built using [this](https://dev.to/shakib609/deploy-your-django-react-js-app-to-heroku-2bck).

 Local Development
 -----------------

 To develop locally, you need to start up the django server.
-The django server points to the built JS, so if you want a hot-reload on your JS, you also need to separately start up the react server.
+The django server points to the built JS, so if you want a hot-reload on your JS, you also need to separately start up the vue server.

 ```
 ### DJANGO ###